-You may have received a call from a DMV investigator wanting to question you by phone or in person about a driver’s license application.
-While your first inclination may be to cooperate with the investigator, doing so may subject you to more serious consequences than you might expect.
-It is quite common for an individual to show up at NY DMV headquarters in Albany for their appointment with the DMV investigator only to be met by a New York State Trooper who will arrest them on the spot and bring him to criminal court where he will be charged with either a misdemeanor (punishable by up to a year in county jail) but more likely a felony offense (punishable by a year or more in state prison).
+Those who apply for or seek to renew a New York driver’s license or vehicle registration may receive a letter or phone call from a DMV investigator wanting to ask questions by phone or in person about the application.
+While one’s first inclination may be to cooperate with the investigator, doing so may subject one to potentially serious consequences.
+It is quite common for an individual to show up at NY DMV headquarters in Albany for an appointment with the investigator only to be met by a New York State Trooper who will arrest them on the spot and bring him/her to criminal court where he/she will be charged with either a misdemeanor (punishable by up to a year in county jail) or a felony offense (punishable by a year or more in state prison).

-Failing to respond truthfully to questions on a NY driver’s license application or providing false documentation to the DMV can not only subject you to loss of your NY license but also criminal liability and result in a non-expungeable criminal record.
-Under NY Penal Law, if you provide false information in an effort to obtain a NY driver’s license, you may potentially be charged with any one or more of the following serious state law crimes, each of which falls under the broader category of fraud:
+Failing to respond truthfully to questions on a NY driver’s license or vehicle registration application or providing false documentation to the DMV can not only subject a person to loss of the NY license but also criminal liability and result in a non-expungeable criminal record.
+Under NY Penal Law, providing false information in an effort to obtain a NY driver’s license can result in being charged with any one or more of the following serious crimes, each of which falls under the broader category of fraud:

 - Offering a False Instrument for Filing in the First Degree under NY PL 175.35, which is a Class E Felony, or in the Second Degree under NY PL 175.30, which is a Class A misdemeanor offense.

 - Falsifying Business Records in the First Degree under NY PL 175.10, which is a Class E Felony, or in the Second Degree under NY PL 175.05, which is a Class A misdemeanor.

 - Making a Punishable False Written Statement under NY PL 210.45, which is a Class A misdemeanor.